 Course Price: $2,390 USD

-A $600 USD deposit is required to register and reserve your spot on the course; the remaining tuition balance is due 60 days before your course and will be paid directly to the school.
+A $600 USD payment is required to register and reserve your spot on the course; the remaining tuition balance is due 60 days before your course and will be paid directly to the school.

 Accommodation is not included in your tuition; however, you will receive assistance in setting up a place to stay prior to your arrival.
 The school owns a house with private rooms in east Tokyo that teachers stay in each month – there are limited rooms, so they are rented on a first-come, first-serve basis.

 The shared house will be equipped with high-speed Wi-Fi, air conditioning and heating.
 There is not a cleaning service, so teachers are expected to keep the house in order.
 You will have access to shared living areas where you can study, read and hang out, as well as a kitchen.
 Laundry may be available at your accommodation; but if not, there are inexpensive laundromats nearby.

 If this house is full, the staff have other housing recommendations, or you are free to find your own monthly rental.
 The school is less than a 10-minute walk from the Kanamachi train station, so you can either find something in the neighborhood or near a train station.

 Throughout the 4 weeks, teachers should expect to be at school for the majority of the day, Monday – Friday, and to complete homework assignments every night.
 Hours at the school are typically 8:00am – 3:00pm.
 You will usually do your student teaching during school hours, unless you arrange to do them outside of normal class hours.